symsoft/ecc-api-guide/about.md

 Using HTTP over TLS with JSON payload.

-POST operations are asynchronous (returns 202) and will eventually be executed.
+POST/PATCH/DELETE operations are asynchronous (returns 202) and will eventually be executed.

 The book describes version 0.4.0 of the API.